Audit Services

 - Travel claims should be submitted within 30 days of completion of travel.

-- Missing receipt forms must be signed by the traveler and the approver if original receipts have been lost (Missing Receipt Form).
+- Missing receipt forms must be signed by the traveller and the approver if original receipts have been lost.

 - Additional restrictions apply for certain government funded programs including NSERC, SSHRC, CIHR, CRC, NCE.